 The amps also affect what type of power cord your unit will have, although many manufacturers allow you to specify the type of cord you need when you make your purchase.

-Naturally, the cost of the unit will play a part in your decision.
-How much you pay depends on a number of different factors, including the type of unit you choose and how powerful it is.
+Certainly, the cost of the unit will play a part in your decision, and how much you pay depends on a number of different factors, including the type of unit you choose and how powerful it is.
 You’ll also need to factor the cost of accessories like an external grill and a wall sleeve into the total purchase price.

 Unit Durability and Available Warranties